Komet/MediaElch/docs/contributing/testing.md

  - `unit`: Unit tests.
 Very fast to execute (<1s).
 No dependencies like reference files.
  - `scrapers`: Online scrapers tests.
-Requires an internet connection and can take two minutes to complete.
+Requires an internet connection and can take two minutes or more to complete.
  - `integration`: Integration tests which test all of MediaElch as one unit.
     Also contains unit-test-like tests for media_centers (Kodi NFO Tests).